civAnimal/autofill-arrays/README.md

  `numpre`      | `101, 103, 107, 109, 113, 127, 131, 137, 139, 149`

+### Prefix Feature

+* From ver 2.0, prefix feature has been introduced to help address the issue of undue clutter.
+Default prefix is `voc`.
+This is completely configurable.
+If you want the old/direct invocation behaviour back, simply set the prefix to `""` empty string.

+* Menu command to change prefix: _Preferences_ → _Package Settings_  → _AutoFill Arrays_  → _Change Prefix_

+* After saving changes, the plugin must be reloaded for those changes to take effect.

+* Menu command to reload plugin: _Preferences_ → _Package Settings_  → _AutoFill Arrays_  → _Reload Plugin_

 ### Tips

 * Type only a few letters of the desired category.
 If you don't see Sublime Text's AutoComplete System responding to your typing, then you could activate it manually by pressing `ctrl + space`.